abworrall/glassware/README.md

 TBD a photo of a setup with two FSRs

-Once you have an FSR setup (say, on pin A0), run the `gw -v=1` command again, to see the values being reported by the FSR.
+Once you have an FSR set up (say, on pin `A0`), run the `gw -v=1` command again to see the values being reported by the FSR.
 Squeeze the FSR as hard as you can to see the max value, and then play with putting different weights on top of it.